Pick the one you want most

 The Genetics

 While central sleep apnea, caused by impairments in brainstem signaling, appears to be attributable to non-genetic risk factors, obstructive sleep apnea (OSA) has a clearly hereditary component.
 Genome-wide association studies have found genetic variants that influence neural control of breathing and the function of the upper airway.
+These studies have revolutionized our understanding of how genetic predisposition contributes to airway collapse during sleep.

 The Evidence from Twin Studies